River Clyde: Etymology

+The earliest attested form of the name Clyde is Klōta, recorded by the 2nd-century geographer Ptolemy in his Geographia (Book II, Chapter 3, §2).
+The river appears as Clota in the work of the Roman historian Tacitus, referring to the Firth of Clyde in his account of Agricola's campaigns (Agricola, ch.
+23).
+Among Brittonic-speaking inhabitants, the river was known as Clut or Clud, forms preserved in the medieval names Alt Clut ("Rock of the Clyde", i.e. Dumbarton) and Ystrad Clud ("Valley of the Clyde", Strathclyde).
+The modern form Clyde derives from these Brittonic names, later passing through Gaelic as Cluaidh.

+Scholars such as W. J. Watson, Alan G. James, and Ranko Matasović connect the hydronym with a Common Brittonic or Proto-Celtic root Cloutā / Clōtā associated with "washing" or "cleansing"; compare the Indo-European root klū- "wash, clean", also seen in Latin cluēre "to cleanse, purify".
+Modern Scottish place-name authorities likewise interpret Clota as "the cleanser" or "the pure one."
+Watson argued in 1926 that Clota was originally the name of a river goddess personifying the Clyde.
+Later writers on Celtic religion, such as James MacKillop, note this as a plausible but speculative interpretation, consistent with the wider tradition of rivers in Celtic Europe being associated with female tutelary deities, however no direct inscriptions or contemporary evidence for a goddess named Clota survive.

 History

 Prehistory

 Humans have settled along the Clyde since the Paleolithic era.
 Artifacts dating from 12,000 BC have been found near Biggar, a rural town close to the river.
 Biggar is home to an archeological site at which Britain's most ancient artifacts have been unearthed.
 Prehistoric canoes, used by ancient peoples for transport or trade, have been found in the river.
 There are a number of Mesolithic sites along the Clyde, especially in the Upper Clyde Valley.
 Permanent settlements and structures, including what is believed to be a temple to moon gods in Govan, were constructed in the area during the Neolithic and Bronze Ages.
 Celtic art, language, and other aspects of culture began spreading to the area from the south during this period, and prehistoric artifacts suggest that, by around 1000 BCE, they had become the dominant cultural influences there.